Jonas-Verhellen/Argenomic/README.md

 ## Copyright License

-This project is licensed under the GNU General Public License v3 (GPLv3).
+This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).